Certified document translation services

 What is a certified translation?

 When referring to “certified translations” or “certifications” authorities often mean different things.
-On this website, the term “certified translations” is an abbreviated version of “translations accompanied by a certificate of accuracy”.
+However, on this website, the term “certified translations” is an abbreviated version of “translations accompanied by a certificate of accuracy”.
 We do not mean any other forms of certification unless stated otherwise.

 So, certified translations are documents accompanied by a certificate of accuracy supplied by the translator who carried out the translation.
 This process is also known as “self-certification”.